 Hedy (1873-1952) and Arthur (1870-1936) Hahnloser-Bühler played a significant role in the acquisition and appreciation of modern art in Switzerland, thanks to their own purchases and their promotion of artists.
 Many of the latter, such as Henri Matisse, Ferdinand Hodler or Pierre Bonnard, became friends.

 It must have been quite a time, witnessing (and actively helping) the development of the French and Swiss modernist art movement at close quarters.
-Between 1905 and 1936, the couple collected works by the likes of the above names, but also from those giants on whose shoulders those artists stood: Vincent Van Gogh, Paul Cézanne, Pierre-Auguste Renoir, and Henri de Toulouse-Lautrec.
+Between 1905 and 1936, the couple collected works by the likes of the above names, but also from the giants on whose shoulders those artists stood: Vincent Van Gogh, Paul Cézanne, Pierre-Auguste Renoir, and Henri de Toulouse-Lautrec, for example.

-The Hahnloser-Bühler’s home at Villa Flora in Winterthur transitioned into a private gallery of sorts for the works accumulated by the couple and also became a meeting place for those interested in the arts .
+The Hahnloser-Bühler’s home at Villa Flora in Winterthur transitioned into a private gallery of sorts and also became a meeting place for those interested in the arts .

 (Today, the villa is part of the Kunst Museum Winterthur and set to reopen in 2022 as a public art museum and showcase for the collection.)

-The Van Gogh, Cézanne, Matisse, Hodler exhibition at the Albertina brings together around 120 works from this important collection, drawn from the numerous items still held by the family and the Hahnloser/Jaeggli foundation, as well as loans from those institutions who benefited from the Hahnloser-Bühler’s generosity: the Kunstmuseum Bern and the aforementioned Kunst Museum Winterthur.
+The Van Gogh, Cézanne, Matisse, Hodler exhibition at the Albertina brings together dozens of works from this important collection, drawn from the numerous items still held by the family and the Hahnloser/Jaeggli foundation, as well as loans from those institutions who benefited from the Hahnloser-Bühler’s generosity: the Kunstmuseum Bern and the aforementioned Kunst Museum Winterthur.

 Dates and tickets